 Terms and Definitions

-For the purposes of this policy, theft, fraud and corruption have been defined in accordance with legislative provisions (as amended from time to time) as set out in Appendix 1 hereto.
+For the purposes of this policy, theft, fraud and corruption have been defined in accordance with legislative provisions as set out in Appendix 1 hereto.

 Whilst not intended to be an exhaustive list, financial irregularities usually fall within the theft, fraud or corruption categories, which are criminal matters, and are normally for the purpose of personal gain or causing loss.